 The bill will likely result in increased incarceration costs to DRC over time.
 Increasing the prison terms for these offenses and under the specific circumstances as described in the bill, some number of this cohort will be sentenced to prison for longer prison terms, possibly life, eventually resulting in a "stacking effect" on bed counts.
-The table below displays the most recently available commitment and population data for like periods of time, specifically for the year ending around 2021.2 For current context, in CY 2024, DRC's inmate population averaged 45,284, with 14,411 average total new commitments.
+The table below displays the most recently available commitment and population data for like periods of time, specifically for the year ending around 2021.
+For current context, in CY 2024, DRC's inmate population averaged 45,284, with 14,411 average total new commitments.
 LBO presumes that the figures below are relatively stable and, proportionately speaking, likely similar if applied to today's population counts.
+It should be noted that these counts are for all offenses under the broader category of offenses listed.
+Since the bill will likely only impact a subset under each category, specifically when the crimes involve either (1) engaging in sexual activity with the victim against the victim's will, or (2) holding in a condition of involuntary servitude, the actual population impact will likely be an even smaller fraction of those shown.
+Data related to these subsets is unavailable.

-For each offender sentenced to DRC, there will be increased annual marginal cost for each additional year of incarceration.
+For each offender sentenced to DRC, there will be increased annual marginal costs for each additional year of incarceration.
 For some offenders, sentencing could be for life.
-Based upon DRC's 2024 Annual Report, the marginal cost to house an offender was \$13.47 per day, or \$4,917 per year.3 Marginal costs are those that increase or decrease directly on a per-person basis with changes in prison population.
+Based upon DRC's 2024 Annual Report, the marginal cost to house an offender was \$13.47 per day, or \$4,917 per year.
+Marginal costs are those that increase or decrease directly on a per-person basis with changes in prison population.
 Such costs include medical care, food service, clothing and bedding (for inmates), and mental health services.
 The actual increase in costs for DRC will depend on the number of offenders who ultimately serve longer sentences under the bill than they otherwise would have under existing law, the additional length of the term, and the marginal cost per offender in each additional year of that term.
 Total institutional operating costs for FY 2024 totaled approximately \$1.31 billion.